Let Love Float

 My trepidation isn’t because of the usual difficulty of corralling the emotions of others: jealousy, generational expectations; and micromanaging family members; rather, it’s managing my own emotions.

-I’m even more sad now that Taliah has graduated from college…is beginning law school in the fall and getting married this summer.
+I’m even more sad now that she has graduated from college…is beginning law school in the fall and getting married this summer.

 I’m sad…and I’m proud.

-I’m sad that one era has ended fully and finally; and I’m proud of Taliah and her decisions and her hard work and I’m excited about the new era she’s about to begin with a partner.
+I’m sad that one era has ended fully and finally; and I’m proud of my sister and her decisions and her hard work and I’m excited about the new era she’s about to begin with a partner.

-Is this full of emotions—and not quite sure how to express them a fair place to begin the story of Jesus commissioning his disciples to stop just being with him and start sharing with people in need good news—that Heaven has come near to them.
-This is the son of God we are talking about and it’s his followers being sent 2x2 into villages to share presumably versions of Jesus first sermon.
-You know the one where Jesus is in the temple and he stands up and reads:
+Is this, full of emotions, and not quite sure how to express them, a fair place to begin the story of Jesus commissioning his disciples to stop just being with him and start sharing with people in need—good news—that Heaven has come near to them?

 The Spirit of the Lord is on me,